Osimhen-less Napoli lose at home to Kessie and Bennacer's AC Milan | Goal.com

 A few minutes after the hour-mark, Mertens reduced the deficit for Napoli but it was not enough to inspire a comeback as they suffered their second straight loss at home.

-Bennacer completed the most tackles in the encounter (5) while Kessie managed the best pass accuracy (94.1 per cent) and they were both in action for 90 minutes.
+Bennacer completed the most tackles in the encounter (five) while Kessie managed the best pass accuracy (94.1 per cent) and they were both in action for 90 minutes.

 Sunday's triumph stretched AC Milan's dominance at the summit of the Serie A table to 20 points after eight matches as Napoli dropped to sixth with 14 points.